 - For U.S. citizens who wish to return to the United States: Regular, commercial international flights from Poland are available.
 Travelers may book directly with airlines and address questions about travel options to transportation companies.
 The Embassy is not able to assist with making travel arrangements.
 Travelers are encouraged to explore the commercial options that are now available.
 Travelers returning to the United States are urged to stay at home for seven days, and some cities and states may have stricter quarantine regulations.
 Please review information on returning to the United States from the Centers for Disease Control and the Health Department of the state to which you plan to travel.

-- For U.S. citizens who qualify for an exemption to enter Poland: Regular, commercial flights to Poland are available.
+- For U.S. citizens who are traveling to Poland on an international flight: Regular, commercial flights to Poland are available.
 Travelers may book directly with airlines and address questions about travel options to transportation companies.

 - Is public transportation operating?
 Yes

-- Visa services at the Embassy are also limited, but appointments for certain categories of visas are available.
+- Visa services at the Embassy are available.
 More information can be found here.

 U.S. Treasury Economic Impact Payments:

-- The Internal Revenue Service (IRS) is currently processing Economic Impact Payments (stimulus checks).
+- The Internal Revenue Service (IRS) is responsible for processing Economic Impact Payments (stimulus checks), which were previously granted during the COVID pandemic.
 The U.S. Embassy and Consulate do not have a role in processing these payments.
 For more information, including eligibility, forms of payment, or status of a pending payment, please contact the IRS or visit the IRS website.
 For questions about how to cash a check in Poland, please contact your local bank.